 - Timesharing and Relocation;

 When spouses separate amicably, a Marital Settlement Agreement resolving the issues between the parties may be executed and the spouses can be divorced through an uncontested dissolution of marriage.
-If spouses seriously disagree over any issues including the division of assets and liabilities or matters related to the children, a contested divorce may be initiated so that the Court will ultimately make a decision.
-Spouses can also consider attending a mediation, either before or after the filing for divorce, to resolve their differences.
+If spouses disagree over any issues including the division of assets and liabilities or matters related to their children, a contested divorce may be initiated and the court will ulitimately decide all pending issues.
+Spouses can also consider attending mediation, either before or after the filing of a divorce action, to resolve their differences.
 The attorney’s at Marilyn Colon, P.A. are dedicated to providing professional legal services to help you navigate the economic, emotional and family challenges of your particular situation.

 Contact us today, your first consultation is free.